RAP Feedback Forum Rules and FAQ <- YOU MUST READ THIS BEFORE POSTING

 More than one person reports the same suspect.
 For example, three people report PlayerX in three separate matches.
 If PlayerX is found guilty in one of these matches, the other two tickets are automatically closed because PlayerX is already serving his punishment.

 The player is not suspended because the offense cannot be proven.
-Similarly, the person reporting receives his or her deposit back because the offense cannot be dis-proven.
+Similarly, the person reporting should not be penalized for submitting an innocent ticket because the offense cannot be dis-proven.
 An example of this includes accidental bug exploitation.

 Q: What does a "warning" mean?
 Is it really grey-area?

 A warning is typically the result of a first time minor offenses.
 They may also be used for questionable/borderline behavior, for example, highly suspicious feeding that cannot be proved to be intentional.
 Warnings do not result in suspension but stay on a player's permanent record.
 If a player has been previously warned he/she will be found guilty and suspended if similar conduct persists.

 Q: What is the "mute feature"?
 What does it actually do?

 The mute feature is simply an added penalty for verbal abuse cases.
 After the regular suspension ends, a probationary mute period kicks in.
 During this time a player can join and host games but will be unable to communicate; they cannot chat, send whispers, send private messages, or use VOIP.
 This penalty also applies to the public chat channels out of game.
 They will still be able to send messages to players on their friend list.
 Much like the suspension itself, the mute period is temporary and has its own scaling duration based on player history.